GaloisInc/saw-training/HMAC.rst

  :start-after: // BEGIN HMAC_CRYPTOL_NEW
  :end-before: // END HMAC_CRYPTOL_NEW
  :emphasize-lines: 11

+..
+DTC: We should really find a way to include a highlighted diff, so that people actually read it

 With this (and the analogous changes not shown here for brevity), the specifications have been updated to account for the changes to the